-how long does asphalt shingles last
+How long does asphalt shingles last

 Roofing

-The answer to 'how long does asphalt shingles last' is that asphalt shingles typically last 15-30 years, depending on the quality of the shingles and the climate conditions.
-Asphalt shingles are one of the most common and cost-effective roofing materials used on homes in the United States.
-They are made from a fiberglass or organic mat base coated with asphalt and mineral granules.
+The answer to 'how long does asphalt shingles last' is that asphalt shingles typically last between 15 to 30 years, depending on various factors.
+Asphalt shingles are one of the most common and affordable roofing materials used on residential homes.
+They are made from a fiberglass or organic mat base coated with asphalt and ceramic granules, which provide protection from the elements.

 Step-by-Step Guide